jukben/gbck/README.md

 * Fields `url: string`, `readme: string`, `entities: Array` are mandatory.
 * Field `syncConfig: boolean` is optional and defaults to true.
+* Field `branch: string` is optional and defaults to "master".

 next, `entities` has to be an array: